gc097/Denoising-Images-using-Deeplearning_-N2V/README.md

 So, train_val_split is calculated as 80% of the total number of patches, and it represents the index at which you'll split your patches into training and validation sets.
 The remaining 20% of patches will be used for validation.

 This approach is a common way to split datasets for training and validation in machine learning.
 The training set is used to train the model, and the validation set is used to evaluate the model's performance on data it has not seen during training, helping to detect overfitting or other issues.
-If you have more questions or need further clarification, feel free to ask!

 ```
 # Let's look at two patches.